catmig1992/Web-Game-Project/README.md

 Spock......... | Rock, Scissors
 #

 This project is incomplete, the back-end server and database still needs to be set up to save the game data.
+The styling is also a work in progress.